claytronics/crowded/www/data/readme.md

 points: the rest of this line is the points for this question.
 Must be a decimal number.

+pass: number of points needed for a pass

 ## sub-question specified ##